blue-build/legacy-template/README.md

 if you wish to disable that, you need to just remove the line that includes bling.just.

 See [the just-page in the Universal Blue documentation](https://universal-blue.org/guide/just/) for more information.

+## Testing

+**Do ALL testing in the [testing](https://github.com/noahdotpy/.myublue/tree/testing) branch**

+If you want to be on the image from the testing branch, then you can use the `testing` tag.
+For example:
+* `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/noahdotpy/mykinoite:testing`